Contingent Cargo Insurance

 Who Needs to Have Contingent Cargo Insurance?

 In most situations, contingent cargo insurance is not required to be held by any party.
 However, freight brokers would be much better covered if they have this type of insurance in hand.
-Contingent cargo insurance coverage will mean that the broker will have coverage in the event they are determined to be liable for products that are destroyed or lost before they are received by the shipping company.
-Furthermore, some shipping companies will also require that the freight brokers carry this type of insurance before they enter into a new transaction.
+Contingent cargo insurance coverage for freight brokers will mean that the broker will have coverage in the event they are determined to be liable for products that are destroyed or lost before they are received by the shipping company.
+Furthermore, some shipping companies will also require contingent cargo insurance for freight brokers before they enter into a new transaction.

 What are the Costs?